jlesage/docker-baseimage/README.md

 #### Application's Data Directories

-A lot of applications use the environment variables defined in the [XDG Base Directory Specification] to determine where to store various data.
+A lot of applications use the environment variables defined by the [XDG Base Directory Specification] to determine where to store various data.
 The baseimage sets these variables so they all fall under `/config/`: